yig/graphics662-pipeline/README.md

 transformed by the weighted average transformation matrix.
 Some of the infrastructure for this is already implemented.

-    * Ambient Occlusion.
-This provides a much more accurate surface ambient color *K<sub>A</sub>* by computing the fraction of directions that are blocked by the mesh (a ray exiting the point with that direction would intersect the mesh).
-You can compute this in a pre-computation step or approximate it with a multi-pass shader.
-When computing it as a pre-process, you can store per-vertex attributes or a texture map.

 * Procedural textures.
 Generate a wood or marble color as a 3D function of position.

 * Geometry or tessellation shaders.
 We haven't talked about these more exotic shaders, but the framework supports them.

-    * Physically-Based Rendering.
-There are many ways to pursue this.
-Note that the `lemon` example comes with a gloss map.

 * Something else!

 Tips
 ----